apache/incubator-ponymail/docs/IMPORTING.md

 `python3 import-mbox.py --source https://your.tld/mod_mbox/ --mod-mbox --project yourdomain`

-For a quick update, which only imports the last 2 months of mail, append then `--quick` flag.
+For a quick update, which only imports the last 2 months of mail, append the `--quick` flag.

 You can also import just a single list by specifying that list ID: